Iruttinte Athmavu: Soundtrack

 The music was composed by M. S. Baburaj and the lyrics were written by P. Bhaskaran.
 All songs in the film were sung by S. Janaki, which is a landmark.

 Writing

 The film is scripted by M. T. Vasudevan Nair based on his own a short story with the same name.
 The screenplay is regarded as one of the finest by the noted writer.
-One could see a lot of the pre-occupations of the scenarist, who carried the touches of human relationships through all of his subsequent films whether as screenplay writer or director.
 A part of the screenplay of Iruttinte Athmavu is being taught in school classes while the complete screenplay is being taught at degree level.

 Legacy

 The film is considered one of the best Malayalam films ever made, it is still critically acclaimed even 50 years after its release.
-The film provided Malayalam cinema with a new direction; that of the low-budget film.
-In spite of its large number of studio shots and overall theatricality, the film was so culturally rich that many of the episodes would become archetypes for future Malayalam film makers dealing with family drama.
 The film remains one of the most influential films in Malayalam film history.